 The following techniques may be used-alone, in combination, or as part of progressive interventions-for behavior prohibited by the Student Code of Conduct or by campus or classroom rules.
 The list below is not exhaustive.
-Please contact your campus SEAD specialist or campus culture and climate team for additional responses, strategies, and techniques.
+Please contact your campus behavior specialist, behavior coordinator, or PBIS team for additional responses, strategies, and techniques.

-Strategies Description Pre-Activity During Activity Post-Activity Trauma Informed S Strategy: Establish positive e relationships with all stude nts and cultivate those relationsl nips daily 2 Minute Connection generate questions.
-1x per week The students and teacher stand up, the teacher randomly draws 1 or 2 questions, the students then quickly answer the questions Allow for non-participation Strategies Description Pre-Activity During Activity Post-Activity Ratio of Use of more positive At least 3 to 1 ratio of Look for opportunities to Look for opportunities to Interactions Ι, positive interactions to corrective interactions recognize the whole class or individual students for English Video interactions than negative/corrective · · demonstrating expected or desired behaviors Spanish Video interactions.
-Ideal ratio is 3 positive for every 1 negative/corrective interaction.
+Strategies Description Pre-Activity During Activity Post-Activity Frauma Informed Strategy: Establish positive relationships with all students and cultivate those relationships daily 2 Minute Connection English Video Spanish Video generate questions.
+1x per week The students and teacher stand up, the teacher randomly draws 1 or 2 questions, the students then quickly answer the questions Allow for non-participation 60 Second Relate Break English Video Spanish Video more about their peers.
+Teacher and students Consider if will use as a state change activity Can be implemented between activities